1C Applying Regression:

-Jeremy Miles is a Quantitative Psychologist, at the RAND Corporation, Santa Monica.
-He is author (with Mark Shevlin) of Applying Correlation and Regression Analysis (Sage.
-2001);
+Jeremy Miles is a Senior Quantitative Analyst at Google.
+He is author (with Mark Shevlin) of Applying Correlation and Regression Analysis

 - The module will cover the theory and practice of regression analysis in its various forms.
 Regression models (broadly defined) are models which attempt to use predictors to explain a single outcome variable.
 This outcome variable may be continuous, ordinal, categorical or discrete counts and the predictors may be interval or categorical.
 The predictors may be linear, non-linear, or interactive.